 Accessibility features of the web version of this resource

-The web version of Introduction to Criminology has been designed with accessibility in mind by incorporating the following features:
+The web version of J.H.
+Lorrain’s Logbook: Notes from a Missionary in Mizoram, Northeast India (1891-1936) has been designed with accessibility in mind by incorporating the following features:

 - all content can be navigated using a keyboard